GRAYSON LANDCARE VIDEO CHALLENGE 2022

 All videos will be posted on the GLC YouTube channel.
 A committee of judges will review all entries and select 10 videos for final judging.
 This will include a brief interview via ZOOM.
 The 3 videos will be awarded cash prizes.
 In addition, to increase awareness and enthusiasm for your ideas, the public is invited and encouraged to vote for the People’s Choice winner.
 Prizes are as follows:

-- Each participant must submit a Consent Form signed by a parent or guardian allowing their video to be posted on the GLC YouTube channel and other social media with their video submission.
+5. Each participant must submit this Consent Form signed by a parent or guardian allowing their video to be posted on the GLC YouTube channel and other social media with their video submission.

-You will need Adobe Reader on your computer to sign and save the form.
+You will need Adobe Reader on your computer to download the form.

-- Email your video or a link to the video to firstname.lastname@example.org by Friday, April 16.
+6. Email your outline, consent forms and video or a link to the video to email@example.com by Tuesday April 12th, 2022.
 Make sure you attached the consent forms for each team member.
 The Competition Committee will review all videos and select the top 10.
-Those students will be contacted to schedule a 20-minute Zoom meeting Saturday, May 1st.
-Winners will be announced on May 10th.
+Those students will be contacted to schedule a 20-minute Zoom meeting the week of April 25-29.
+Winners will be announced Monday May 2nd.

 Keep it positive.
 No nudity or vulgarity.
 This isn’t about life hacks, political rants, lifestyle influencing, or memes for memes sake.
 You can look to social media for inspiration and information, but no plagiarism please.